-- 10 Voice and Articulation Principles of pronunciation, phonetic practice for the improvement of voice and diction in communication.
-Three hours. - 20 (F) Introduction to Disordered Communication Survey of language, speech, and hearing disorders, emphasizing the importance of understanding such disorders as a part of the fuller understanding of human behavior.
-Three hours, Wilson. - 80 (F) Introduction to Speech and Hearing Sciences Introduction to the process of normal human communication: current language theory, acoustics of speech, basic production systems, language development, and the evolution of language.
+10 Voice and Articulation Principles of pronunciation, phonetic practice for the improvement of voice and diction in communication.
 Three hours.

+20 (F) Introduction to Disordered Communication Survey of language, speech, and hearing disorders, emphasizing the importance of understanding such disorders as a part of the fuller understanding of human behavior.
+Three hours.
+Wilson.

+80 Introduction to Communication Sciences Introduction to human communication, including the biological, cognitive, social, and cultural bases of language and speech.
+Emphasis on critical thinking and writing.
+Three hours.

-Lubker. - 90 (S) Phonetics Linguistics, acoustics, and articulatory phonetics applied to the description of speech.
+90 (S) Phonetics Linguistics, acoustics, and articulatory phonetics applied to the description of speech.
 Stresses use of the International Phonetic Alphabet with English, foreign languages, and disordered speech.
-Three hours. - 94 (S) Development of Spoken Language Speech and language acquisition interpreted in light of current learning and cognitive theory, linguistic theory, and methods of linguistic analysis.
 Three hours.

+94 (S) Development of Spoken Language Speech and language acquisition interpreted in light of current learning and cognitive theory, linguistic theory, and methods of linguistic analysis.
+Three hours.
+C. Smith.

-C. Smith. - 95, 96 Introductory Special Topics Introductory courses or seminars on topics beyond the scope of existing departmental offerings.
-See Schedule of Courses for specific titles. - 101(F) Physiological Phonetics Structure and function of the respiratory, phonatory, and articulation systems of the vocal tract utilized for production of speech.
+95, 96 Introductory Special Topics Introductory courses or seminars on topics beyond the scope of existing departmental offerings.
+See Schedule of Courses for specific titles.

+101(F) Speech Science Structure and function of the respiratory, phonatory, and articulation systems of the vocal tract utilized for production of speech.
 Models of speech production emphasized.
 Prerequisites: Nine hours of CS&D and psychology, including 80, 90.
 Three hours.
+Guitar.

-Guitar. - 105 Fundamentals of Hearing Study of processes of human hearing emphasizing sound, acoustics, psychoacoustics, perception of speech, and the anatomy and physiology of the hearing mechanism.
+105 Hearing Science Study of processes of human hearing emphasizing sound, acoustics, psychoacoustics, perception of speech, and the anatomy and physiology of the hearing mechanism.
 Prerequisite: 80 or permission.
 Three hours.
 Houghton, Lubker.